-Please note, an L-1 visa is not a prerequisite for an EB-1C, however, most L-1 recipients meet all the necessary requirements for the EB-1C making it a natural next step for many.
+Please note, an L-1 visa is not a prerequisite for an EB-1C.
+However, most L-1 recipients meet all the necessary requirements for the EB-1C making it a natural next step for many.

 It is critical that an attorney review their client’s job descriptions and duties to be sure that the beneficiary’s duties meet the minimum requirements under the definitions.
-Important note, any subordinate managers or executives of the Beneficiary should also meet the definitions provided in the regulations.
+It is important to note that any subordinate managers or executives of the Beneficiary should also meet the definitions provided in the regulations.
 The duties and job description of subordinate employees are often reviewed by USCIS.
 USCIS will challenge whether the Beneficiary is an executive if his or her subordinates do not meet the definition of a manager.
-It is not required to have a manager reporting to an executive, however, USCIS often argues that if the subordinate employees do not meet the definition of manager, then the Beneficiary could never be an executive.
-Orlando Immigration Attorney Mubarak understands the importance of anticipating issues, it is important that your attorney reviews the evidence to ensure the definitions have been met to classify the Beneficiary as managerial or executive.
+It is not required to have a manager reporting to an executive.
+However, USCIS often argues that if the subordinate employees do not meet the definition of manager then the Beneficiary is not an executive.
+Orlando Immigration Attorney Mubarak understands the importance of anticipating issues.
+It is important that your attorney reviews the evidence to ensure the definitions have been met to classify the Beneficiary as managerial or executive.

 On December 29, 2017, the USCIS issued a Policy Memorandum on Qualifying Relationships and Proxy Votes, PM-602-0155.
-This memo clarified that when proxy votes are a determining factor in establishing control, the petitioner must now show the proxy votes are irrevocable from the time of filing through the time USCIS adjudicates the petition, along with evidence the relationship will continue during the approval period requested.
-Id.
+This memo clarified that when proxy votes are a determining factor in establishing control, the petitioner must now show the proxy votes are irrevocable from the time of filing through the time USCIS adjudicates the petition, along with evidence that the relationship will continue during the approval period requested.
 This is a brand-new requirement for the affiliate relationship.
 This memo should be reviewed carefully prior to filing an L-1 petition based on an affiliate relationship.
 Mubarak Law has assisted clients with ensuring their affiliate relationship for either their L-1 visa or their EB-1C petition has been established.

 Recent changes under the Trump Administration for the EB-1CEmployment-based adjustment of status applicants are now required to attend a personal interview before their case will be completed.
 USCIS will interview applicants whose petitions were filed on or after March 6, 2017, as well as any family members applying with the principal.
 If the petition was filed before March 6, 2017, an interview can be scheduled if there is an issue in the case that may affect eligibility to adjust status, such as an arrest or conviction.
-This was USCIS’s previous interview policy for employment-based adjustment applicants.
+This was USCIS’s previous interview policy for employment-based adjustment applicants

 The interview requirement is part of the agency’s compliance with President Trump’s executive order on protection of the United States from terrorist activities, signed March 6, 2017.
 These Interviews are not new, but for employment-based adjustment applicants, it has been longstanding policy to waive most interviews.